Q-Minh/nihu/dox/tech_poly.md

 ~~~~~~

 This is the technique how NiHu stores inhomogeneous meshes.
-For more information check out the class documentation of class ::mesh and its inhomogeneous container member ::mesh::m_elements.
+For more information check out the class documentation of class NiHu::mesh and its inhomogeneous container member NiHu::mesh::m_elements.

 ### call_each {#calleach}